 The Aqara motion sensors are not very suitable for presence detection, as they require large movements for positive detection and have a long cooldown before they can be triggered again.
 We use WiFi EP1 sensors for presence detection instead.
 But the Aqara sensors are excellent for anything that can be triggered by motion and then kept on for a longer duration.
 We use them for our kitchen cabinet lighting, where the sensor is aimed at the kitchen countertop.
 If you’ve got both hands full carrying a heavy casserole pan, for example, it’s really nice to have those lights turn on automatically when you’re trying to maneuver it in place.
 We also use them for our desk lamps with the sensors placed directly underneath our desks.
 Sit down at a desk and the desk lamps turn on automatically, ready for you to work.
-Our hallway is also rigged with motion sensors, which makes it easy to come home with bags in your hands without having to try and hit a light switch.
+Our hallway is also rigged with these same motion sensors, which makes it easy to come home with bags in your hands without having to try and hit a light switch.

 It’s good to know that the Aqara motion sensors don’t have a symmetrical detection field, the ‘top’ is flat while the ‘bottom’ detects downward at a 45-degree angle.
 This means you can have some flexibility in creating detection zones simply by orienting the ‘top’ of the sensor to align with the edges of the zones you’re trying to make.
 We do this in the kitchen, for example, to make sure the cabinet lights only turn on when our hands are past the edge of the countertop and not when we’re just walking past the kitchen to another room.